 A. Dogs are not only emotional creatures that are almost all emotional and lack the highest brain functions that we use to inhibit our emotions.
 The funny thing is that just like our dogs 90% of our behavior is not conscious to us so, makes me wonder just how much inhibition on influence our higher brain structures really have on emotion if much at all.

 B. I have suggested that dogs learn episodically, These findings seem to support that conclusion. ie.. have you even been in a traumatic event? do you remember it in a slow motion movie kind of a way? sometimes these memories manifest in nightmares that are like little horror movies that play over and over in your head.
 Talking about similarities between dogs and people… have you ever smelled something and suddenly had and emotional reaction?

-D. Behavioural problems are complicated in that dogs do not have our higher brain function so, the solution needs to be tied to an experience with overwhelming positive emotions.
-While working with the dog to “calm” or break the old brain emotional flooding.
+D. Behavioural problems are complicated in that dogs do not have our higher brain function so, the solution needs to be tied to an experience that is counter to the dogs current understanding of the situation.
+Working with the dog to “calm” or break the old brain emotional flooding.

 Dogs must see the world as an emotional picture and while we have the ability to inhibit and organize our world the dog must see the situation and context combined with raw emotion.
 This is not a simple association.